top of page

 2. Bathroom, Purse and Phones:

 Yes, No and No!
 Before you head to the table, stop in the powder room.
-It is best not to leave the table during a dinner party and making a quick trip to the loo before the meal might alleviate this necessity.
+It is best not to leave the table during a dinner party if you can.
 If the dinner is in someone’s home, the hostess will tell you where you may store your personal items for the evening.
 If you prefer to keep your purse with you leave it in another room during dinner.
 This holds true for cell phones.
 At a private dinner party, the cell phone should be in another room.
 If you are attending a dinner party in a restaurant, place your phone in your purse or in your lap and cover it with your napkin.

 3. Where Do I Sit?